shin-coder/shin-coder/README.md

 # About me
 My name is Shin
-I'm a graphic desinger and web frontend developer
+I'm a graphic desinger and coder

 ## Tech Stack
 - **Lnguage**<br>